MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/data-preparation.md

 <span id="_Toc498615770" class="anchor"></span>

 We recommend that you complete the steps in this chapter to prepare your data before you upgrade your system.
-After you’ve completed these steps, see [Chapter 4, System preparation](#_System_Preparation), for instructions to prepare your system before upgrading to Microsoft Dynamics GP 2018.
-Be sure to review the [Known issues](#_Known_issues) on page 23 before upgrading to Microsoft Dynamics GP 2018.
+After you’ve completed these steps, see [Chapter 4, System preparation](#_System_Preparation), for instructions to prepare your system before upgrading to [!INCLUDE[prodshort](../includes/prodshort.md)] 2018.
+Be sure to review the [Known issues](#_Known_issues) on page 23 before upgrading to [!INCLUDE[prodshort](../includes/prodshort.md)] 2018.

 This chapter contains the following sections: